Skip to main content

 Aerobic System Maintenance

 Aerobic systems are increasingly common in Red Oak's newer subdivisions where clay soils ruled out conventional drain fields.
-Per TCEQ rules (30 TAC Chapter 285), aerobic systems require a maintenance contract for the life of the system, with inspections every four months.
+TCEQ requires a maintenance contract for the life of these systems, with inspections every four months.
 Ellis County requires an active maintenance contract before issuing a License to Operate.
 Budget $275-$400 per year.

 Explosive Growth on Clay Soils